-On Sunday 28 October 2018, The Greek Orthodox Archdiocese of Australia’s annual celebration of “OHI” Day was held.
+On Sunday 28 October 2018, The Greek Orthodox Archdiocese of Australia’s annual celebration of “OXI” Day was held.
 This event is organised annually by the United Association of Greek Orthodox parishes and communities of Melbourne and Victoria, for the recognition of the 1940 Commemoration Day.
 Oakleigh Grammar students paid their respects to the significant day by attending three commemorative events.

 Selected students from Middle School together with Mrs Angelis attended the Doxology Service in our parish church, Sts Anargiri.
 Students held the Greek and Australian flags with pride, showing their respect for both countries.